Why do you Inner child healing exercises to have a better sleep at night?

-Inner child indestructible way of living can hinder our sleep to such proportions that there are times where we lie awake going over each harm done to us.
+Inner child indestructible way of thinking leads to unhealthy living which hinders our sleep to such proportions that there are times where we lie awake going over each harm done to us.
 This not only hurts us, but we keep reliving the moments our inner child never wants us to forget.

 Although the inner child has experienced hurt through the feelings of a child, we as adults can learn to make peace with the thoughts that plague us when we are at our quietest, which is usually when we are going to bed.